Gwolf2002/Calculator/README.md

 Each revision of the project will have its issues uploaded and will be solved before the next stage can be started.

 Created in Python 3.12

+List of future improvements:

+A functioning UI
+new features such as sin,cos,etc